What causes PI?

 Overview of the immune system

-The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.2
+The immune system is an incredible collection of cells, proteins, tissues, and organs that defends against a wide variety of germs every day.
+One important component of the immune system is antibodies.2

-PI stands for primary humoral immunodeficiency disease.
-There are more than 450 different kinds of PI.1 With PI, part of your immune system, which is what protects you from infections and fights off diseases, is missing or doesn’t function properly.
+There are more than 550 conditions of primary immunodeficiency.1 With primary immunodeficiency, part of your immune system, which protects you from infections and fights off diseases, is missing or doesn’t function properly.
 As a result, your body can’t protect you from germs as well as it should, so you are more likely to develop infections and be sick more often.1

 PI is not contagious; you can’t catch it from someone else.
 PI is usually inherited, which means it is carried through the genes of your parents.
 If you have the disease, you might pass it along to your children, but you won’t give it to anyone else.2